OWelton-Rosie/Taskifier/README.md

 - Ability to create and list an unlimited amount of tasks.
 - Ability to search for and filter tasks in various ways (due date, priority level, alphabetical order).
 - Import/export functionality via `.json`.
-- Option to download a `.txt` file with all the tasks.
+- Option to download a `.txt` or a `.json` file with all the tasks.

 # Development
 ## Running the project locally